PopupMaker/Popup-Maker/readme.txt

 = v1.4.16 - 8/14/2016 =
 * Feature: New Condition: Pages: With Template.
 Thanks @cedmund.
 * Feature: Option to Disable reposition on window resize/scroll.
 * Improvement: Enable Visual Composer for Popups by default (VC 4.8+).
+Thanks @NoahjChampion.
 * Improvement: Replaced usage of gif hex code with loading of an actual tracking gif to prevent security scanners from throwing false positives.
 * Improvement: Changed default analytics response with a 204 no content heading, saving the need to load & return a tracking gif.
 * Fix: Missing condition value bug fixed by adding sanity checks to conditions on get.